uwgraphics/relaxed_ik_ros1/README.md

 ## Run
 1. Configure the name of the pre-computed robot you would like to run with  (available options are ur5, yumi, panda and iiwa7) in relaxed_ik_core/config/loaded_robot.

-2. Run the following command:git@github.com:uwgraphics/relaxed_ik_ros1.git
+2. Run the following command:
     ```
     roslaunch relaxed_ik_ros1 relaxed_ik_rust.launch
     ```